Langer Heinrich

 Langer Heinrich Uranium (LHU) is 75% owned by Paladin Energy Australia, with CNNC Overseas Uranium Holding Limited, a subsidiary of China Nuclear Corporation, holding the remaining 25%.
 LHU operated an open pit uranium mine located within the Namib Naukluft National Park, 90 km east of Walvis Bay in Namibia’s Erongo Region from 2007 to 2018.
 Some 43 million lbs of U3O8 were produced during that time.
 The ore was treated with an alkaline leach and ion exchange process.
 The mining license area is 40 km2, of which less than 10% have been utilised, making the overall operational footprint less than 4 km2.

-LHU is focused on Sustainable Development and considers it’s business in relation to Namibian society and our impact on the environment a critical part of measuring overall performance and ability to operate effectively.
+LHU is focused on Sustainable Development and considers its business in relation to Namibian society and our impact on the environment a critical part of measuring overall performance and ability to operate effectively.
 Mining and mineral processing can play a central role in sustainable community development and we therefore endeavour to act as a catalyst for positive social and economic change.

 Through Health, Safety, Environment and Community Relations Policies we affirm that our business creates shareholder value through working safely and with due regard to the welfare of our employees and the environment; respecting attitudes and expectations of host communities; acting with integrity, honesty and cultural sensitivity; and contributing to the growth and prosperity of Namibia through responsible community development.